labgrid-project/labgrid/doc/configuration.rst

 The example describes a remote SSH connection to the computer `example.computer` with the username `root`.
-Set the optional password password property to make SSH login with a password instead of the key file (needs sshpass to be installed)
+Set the optional password password property to make SSH login with a password instead of the key file.

 When used with ``labgrid-exporter``, the address can contain a device scope suffix (such as ``%eth1``), which is especially useful with overlapping address